-- 1. the student received high evaluation for their admissions application - 2. the student received work experience in highly specialized employment previous to entering APU
+- 1. the student received high evaluation for their admissions application - 2. the student received work experience in highly specialized employment previous to entering APU - While enrolled

-■ While enrolled

-Assessment of the students' eligibility to stay enrolled in the Accelerated Completion Program will be carried out at the end of each semester according to the following criteria:
+Assessment of the students' eligibility to stay enrolled in the Accelerated Completion Program will be carried out based on application by the student at the end of each semester according to the following criteria:

-- 1. the student has successfully passed the Required Subjects offered each semester - 2. the student's GPA is 3.00 or higher - 3. the student's supervisor approves accelerated completion
+- 1. the student has successfully passed the Required Subjects offered each semester - 2. the student's GPA is 3.00 or higher - 3. the student's research contents and research plan meet the Accelerated Completion Program standards

-In the case that a student is applying for / studying in the Accelerated Completion Program but does not meet any of the above criteria, he / she will be automatically re-enrolled in the Standard Completion Program of 2 years.
+In the case that a student is applying for / studying in the Accelerated Completion Program but does not meet any of the above criteria or does not submit the required documents for assessment by the deadline, he / she will be automatically re-enrolled in the Standard Completion Program of 2 years.

-1.5 years Accelerated Completion Program Application Period At the beginning of the first semester Application Deadlines Spring Semester: April 15 Fall Semester: October 5 Application Materials At the time of enrollment: Application form and submission of a research plan Assessment Criteria At the time of enrollment: Whether the research plan is deemed suitable for 1.5 year completion And satisfying one of the following conditions: - the admissions application has received high evaluation - work experience in highly specialized employment At the end of every semester: - Completion of all Required Subjects offered during the semester - 3.00 or higher GPA - Accelerated completion is approved by the supervisor
+1.5-years Accelerated Completion Programs Application Period For Application At the beginning of the first semester For Assessment At the end of each semester Application Deadlines At the time of Enrollment Spring Semester: April 15 Fall Semester: October 5 While Enrolled Spring Semester: September 5 Fall Semester: March 5 Application Materials At the time of Enrollment: Application form and submission of a research plan While enrolled: Application form and submission of a Research Status Repo Assessment Criteria At the time of enrollment: Whether the research plan is deemed suitable for completion in 1.5 years, and satisfying one of the following conditions: the admissions application has received high evaluation work experience in highly specialized employment At the end of every semester: Completion of all Required Subjects offered during the semester 3.00 or higher GPA Whether the Research Status Report meets the standards for accelerated completion